tldr-pages/tldr/pages/windows/assoc.md

 # assoc

-> Display or change associations of file names.
+> Display or change the default program which handles specific file types
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/assoc>.

-- List all associated file types:
+- List all file types with their default program which uses them:

 `assoc`